 National Upcycling Day

 Every year, National Upcycling Day is observed on June 24th.
-The purpose of this holiday is to encourage people to upcycle the products that they would otherwise throw away.
-Upcycling is the process of transforming waste materials into new products to keep them from ending up in landfills.
+The purpose of this holiday is to encourage people to upcycle products they would otherwise throw away.
+Upcycling is the process of transforming waste materials into new products to prevent them from ending up in landfills.

-Although this day has only been around for a few years now, it’s had a major impact on people’s perception of what they consider to be trash.
-As long as the trash is turned into something of greater value than what it was or has a higher environmental value, then the spirit of this holiday is being properly observed.
+Although this day has been around for only a few years, it has had a major impact on people’s perception of what they consider trash.
+As long as the trash is turned into something of greater value than it was before or has a higher environmental value, then the spirit of this holiday is being properly observed.

 It’s a way for all of us to rethink waste and change our relationship with it to something more positive for the environment.